TheSongOfEnderion/josee/Chapters/Chapter 11 - Seed of Darkness.md

 "L-Lady Josephine", Jorgen stared in horror as Josee casually walked, burning the shadowy entity in her hands.

 Arriving next to the young mistress, Josee then casually pushed her hand into the portal, causing her hand to disappear inside.
-Seein this caused great alarm to everywhere, but they remained quiet, waiting for her decision.
+Seeing this caused great alarm to everywhere, but they remained quiet, waiting for her action.

 '...
 Now then, show me what you really are'